 Daisy-chaining requires that all parts in the chain have a common IACK.
-When the common IACK is asserted during an interrupt acknowledge cycle, all parts will prioritize interrupts in parallel.
-When the IEI signal to a CMFP is asserted, the part may respond to the IACK cycle if it requires interrupt service.
-Otherwise, the part will assert IEO to the next lower priority device.
-Thus, priority is passed down the chain via IEI and IEO until a part which has a pending interrupt is reached.
+When the common TACK is asserted during an interrupt acknowledge cycle, all parts will prioritize interrupts in parallel.
+When the IEI signal to an MFP is asserted, the part may respond to the IACK cycle if it requires interrupt service.
+Otherwise, the part will assert $\overline{ ext{IEO}}$ to the next lower priority device.
+Thus, priority is passed down the chain via $\overline{ ext{IEI}}$ and $\overline{ ext{IEO}}$ until a part which has a pending interrupt is reached.
 The part with the pending interrupt passes a vector number to the processor and does not propagate IEO.

-3.3.
-INTERRUPT CONTROL REGISTERS
+3.3 INTERRUPT CONTROL REGISTERS

-CMFP interrupt processing is managed by the interrupt enable registers A and B, interrupt pending registers A and B, and interrupt mask registers A and B. These registers allow the programmer to enable or disable individual interrupt channels, mask individual interrupt channels, and access pending interrupt status information.
-In-service registers A and B allow interrupts to be nested as described in 3.4.
-The interrupt control registers are shown in fiaure 3.4.
+MFP interrupt processing is managed by the interrupt enable registers A and B, interrupt pending registers A and B, and interrupt mask registers A and B. These registers allow the programmer to enable or disable individual interrupt channels, mask individual interrupt channels, and access pending interrupt status information.
+Inservice registers A and B allow interrupts to be nested as described in "3.4 NESTING MFP INTERRUPTS".
+The interrupt control registers are shown in Figure 3.4.